j-r-jones/optsearch/README.md

 * Testing of performance via hardware counters (eg using perf)

 ## Health warning

-As this is a work in progress, it does not do very much yet.
-Most of what it should do is already documented in comments within the code, and everything is slowly being documented in the related thesis.
+This was written late at night under the influence of strong coffee by someone suffering from severe sleep deprivation.
 Expect many bugs.
+No guarantees are made or responsibility taken for your use of this software.

 ## Known bugs
 * It is difficult to check if we have enough memory to read in a given config, so you could run out.
+This is to be fixed.
 * If you include a YAML file inside itself or otherwise have circular includes, these cannot currently be detected and you will have a program that uses up all memory and fails to terminate.
-Hopefully it will end up being OOM-killed before anything else breaks, but this is not guaranteed and is not something over which I have any control.
+Hopefully it will end up being OOM-killed before anything else breaks, but this is not guaranteed and is not something over which I have any control at present.
   This will be detected (and handled appropriately) in a later version, but time pressures mean it has to be tolerated for now.
 It is up to you to avoid doing anything stupid.